 As well as typing an expression for evaluation after the ghci> prompt, you can type a command.
-All commands begin with a colon, and many of them can be abbreviated to the first few letters.
+All commands begin with a colon, and they can be given in full or abbreviated to the first letter.
 The first command you'll need to know about is the quit command (:quit or :q) that will end the GHCi session.